fvisin/reseg/README.md

 At the end of the training `get_info_model.py` can be used to show some information on the trained model.
 Run `python get_info_model.py -h` for a list of the arguments and their explanation.

+****
+Note: In case you want to modify this code to reproduce the results of "Combining the best of convolutional layers and recurrent layers: A hybrid network for semantic segmentation" please let us know!

 Acknowledgments